 The ZX devices shown in red type are discontinued but are still supported.

-The ZX devices shown with light blue background are produced by Oak Micros under a license from Elba Corp.
-More information about those devices is available at the Oak Micros website.
+The ZX devices shown with light blue background were produced by Oak Micros under a license from Elba Corp. but, while still supported, they are no longer available.